Battle of Anzio: Breakout

-In the afternoon of May 25, Cisterna finally fell to the 3rd Division, who had to go from house to house winkling out the German 362nd Infantry, which had refused to withdraw and, as a consequence, had virtually ceased to exist by the end of the day.
-By the end of May 25, 3rd Infantry were heading into the Velletri gap near Cori, and elements of 1st Armored had reached within 3 mi of Valmontone and were in contact with units of the Hermann Göring Division which were just starting to arrive from Leghorn.
-Although VI Corps had suffered over 3,300 casualties in the three days fighting, Operation Buffalo was going to plan, and Truscott was confident that a concerted attack by 1st Armored and 3rd Infantry Divisions the next day would get his troops astride Route 6.
+In the afternoon of May 25, Cisterna finally fell to the 3rd Infantry Division, who had to go from house to house winkling out the German 362nd Infantry Division, which had refused to withdraw and, as a consequence, had virtually ceased to exist by the end of the day.
+By the end of May 25, the 3rd Infantry Division was heading into the Velletri gap near Cori, and elements of the 1st Armored Division was within 3 mi of Valmontone and were in contact with units of the Hermann Göring Division which were just starting to arrive from Leghorn.
+Although VI Corps had suffered over 3,300 casualties in the three days fighting, Operation Buffalo was going to plan, and Truscott was confident that a concerted attack by the 1st Armored Division and the 3rd Infantry Division the next day would get his troops astride Route 6.

-On the evening of May 25, Truscott received new orders from Clark via his Operations Officer, Brigadier General Don Brand.
+On the evening of May 25, Truscott received new orders from Clark via his Operations Officer, Brigadier general Don Brand.
 These were, in effect, to implement Operation Turtle and turn the main line of attack 90 degrees to the left.
-Most importantly, although the attack towards Valmontone and Route 6 would continue, 1st Armored were to withdraw to prepare to exploit the planned breakthrough along the new line of attack leaving 3rd Division to continue towards Valmontone with 1st Special Service Force in support.
+Most importantly, although the attack towards Valmontone and Route 6 would continue, the 1st Armored Division was to withdraw to prepare to exploit the planned breakthrough along the new line of attack leaving the 3rd Infantry Division to continue towards Valmontone with the 1st Special Service Force in support.
 Clark informed Alexander of these developments late in the morning of May 26 by which time the change of orders was a fait accompli.